 has many side effects.
-One in particular,anemia, can reduce the bone marrow's ability to make red blood cells.
+One in particular,anemia, is from reduction in the bone marrow's ability to make red blood cells.
 These red blood cells carry oxygen to all parts of your body.
 When there are too few red blood cells, body tissues do not get enough oxygen to do their work.
 This can often make you feel tired and sluggish.
-Fortunately there are treatments to help you get back on your feet.
+Fortunately, there are treatments to help you get back on your feet.

-Anemia is more than fatigue alone.
-Here are some other symptoms you may experience: Dizziness or feeling faintShortness of breathFeeling as if your heart is pounding or beating very fast
+Anemia may result in more than fatigue.
+Here are some other symptoms you may experience: Lightheadedness or feeling faintShortness of breath, with or without exertionFeeling as if your heart is pounding or beating very fast

 Make sure your doctor knows about your symptoms.
 The sooner your doctor is aware the sooner treatment can begin.

 Your doctor will check your blood cell count often during your treatment.
 If your red count falls too low, you may need a

 blood transfusion.
 This donated blood will give your body the extra red blood cells it needs.

 You may also have treatment with a medication called erythropoiesis-stimulating agent (ESA) that can boost the growth of your red blood cells.
 It is delivered by a series of injections.
 This treatment is only used under strict circumstances in people with anemia caused by chemotherapy.

 When you feel fatigued, there are other steps you can take.
 The following will help you cope with anemia related to chemotherapy: